wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

     ![Graphical user interface, application, website](../media/image021.png)

 1. The Classifier training window opens with one of the training documents automatically selected and open.
-   1. You need to mark which of the example files are good examples of Benefits change letters.
+   1. You need to mark which of the example files are good examples of benefits change letters.
-   1. In document view, click either "Yes" or "No," depending on whether the document displayed is a Benefits change letter or not.
+   1. In document view, click either "Yes" or "No," depending on whether the document displayed is a benefits change letter or not.
-   1. Note that formatting has been stripped so SharePoint Syntex can focus in on the text.
+   1. Note that the formatting has been stripped so SharePoint Syntex can focus in on the text.

     ![Graphical user interface, text, application](../media/image023.png)

-1. Because this is a Benefits change letter, click "Yes."
+1. Because this is a benefits change letter, click "Yes."
    1. The trainer moves to the next file in line.
-   1. The trainer labels the first document "Positive" as a match for Benefits change letter.
+   1. The trainer labels the first document "Positive" as a match for benefits change letter.

     ![Graphical user interface, text, application, email](../media/image025.png)